-Table 1.
+Table 2.
 Irradiation parameters

+In order to save time both Ga and Zn targets were irradiated at the same time, with Zn target place behind the Ga target of about 1 radiation length.

-Irradiation setup consisted of 381 µm thick window, 1 mm thick tungsten radiator, 3 cm thick hexagonal boron nitride (HBN) filter, 2 x 2.6 x 2 cm3 gallium target inside of HBN sample holder, 1 cm of HBN, and a 2 cm diameter, 2 cm long cylindrical zinc target.
+Irradiation setup consisted of 381 µm thick Be window, 1 mm thick tungsten radiator, 3 cm thick hexagonal boron nitride (hBN) filter, 2 x 2.6 x 2 cm3 gallium target inside and hBN sample holder.
+This was followed by a 2 cm diameter, 2 cm zinc target with another cm of BN between the targets.